 The bacteria, which is cultured in the grow beds as well as in the fish tank, breaks down this Ammonia into Nitrites and then Nitrates.

-nutrients.
+Plants take in the converted Nitrates as nutrients.
 The nutrients are a fertilizer, feeding the plants.
 Also, the plant roots help filter the water for the fish.